MichaelLarocca/blog-michael-jude-larocca/posts/2024/12-24/javascriptmas-2024-week-three.md

 ---

+**Get a 20% Discount with This Affiliate Link!**

+Use this [affiliate link](https://scrimba.com/?via=MichaelLarocca) for a special 20% discount!
+(If a higher discount is currently available, that will be applied instead.)
+- **Important:** This discount is for new accounts only.
+- Click the link to explore the new Scrimba 2.0!
+- Create an account, and you can upgrade to pro content, where you should see the 20% discount listed.

+**Disclosure**: This article contains affiliate links.
+I may earn a commission on any purchases made through these links at no extra cost.
+Your support helps me continue producing valuable content.
+Thank you!

+---

 ### **Conclusion**

 Scrimba's annual JavaScriptmas event is a fun, festive way to commit to coding daily.
 Whether you are a new coder or a seasoned one, you can share your work with the community, make new friends, and even win prizes!